check before: 2025-11-01

 Increased Security Risks

-Allowing external users to join chats as guests may expose sensitive organizational information if proper guest access policies are not enforced, leading to potential data breaches.
+Allowing external users to join chats as guests without prior preparation may expose sensitive organizational information to unauthorized individuals, leading to potential data breaches.

 - roles: IT Security Manager, Compliance Officer

-The introduction of guest chat may lead to an increase in support requests from users unfamiliar with the new feature, straining IT support resources.
+The introduction of guest chat may lead to a surge in support requests from users unfamiliar with the feature, straining IT support resources.

 Policy Compliance Issues